netdata/netdata/collectors/ebpf.plugin/README.md

 #### File error

-This charts demonstrate the number of times some software tried and failed to open or close a file descriptor.
+This chart shows the number of times some software tried and failed to open or close a file descriptor.

 ### VFS